Dhouti/TSymbiote/README.md

 Happy to hear about how you've implemented this as well if you do.

 ## Auth
-In general it is very simplistic and needs improvement supporting a config at runtime and supporting more methods for web-ui specifically.
+In general it is very simplistic and could probably be improved, supporting a config at runtime and supporting more methods for web-ui specifically.